HOW TO REPAIR A DAMAGED SKIN BARRIER

 STEP 3 - PROTECT

 There isn’t any point in building a wall just to knock it back down again, be patient and gradually incorporate actives back into your routine, using them once a week to begin with.
 Ensure you take full account and personal care in supporting and maintaining your skin barrier all year round, by investing in a face oil rich in skin repairing ingredients.
-Our nourishing Kalahari Melon oil, cold pressed on an organic certified farm in the Kalahari Desert, gifts your skin with the essential fatty aicds and antioxidants it needs to stay healthy, whilst also forming a protective occlusive layer that reduces TEWL and improves skin hydration.
+Our Kalahari Melon Oil gifts your skin with the essential fatty acids and antioxidants it needs to stay healthy, whilst also forming a protective occlusive layer that reduces TEWL and improves skin hydration.

 To learn more about Kalahari Melon Oil visit our journal or contact us via our email address: email@example.com